 “This high-rise debacle is costing us $18,000 a day,” says Craig Rose, a member of PPSD and the Citizens Franchise Alliance.
 SDG&E currently takes $1 million/day in net profits from the City, money which would otherwise go to benefit the people of San Diego, but instead only benefits the heads of Sempra Energy.
 “We’re dealing with a climate crisis, rolling blackouts, and a pandemic, with communities of color and lower-income folks slammed hardest.
 We can’t afford to ship this wealth out of our city any longer.
 We need Public Power.”

 “If the mayor goes through with his plan for a new utility franchise – and the pathetically low bids proposed – the people of this city will lose billions and the rates will stay high,” says John Mattes, another PPSD member.
 Public Power is the way to lower utility rates and give us the control we need to deal with the climate crisis and the resources we need to help address environmental, economic, and social injustices.

 Do we really want our power system controlled by a multinational corporation that pulls profits out of San Diego to build massive natural gas – fracking – export facilities instead of helping us develop the solar energy potential we have right here in our own City and County?
 We say, “Power to the people is Public Power!”

 Who is Public Power San Diego?

-Members include the Sunrise Movement – San Diego, the Democratic Socialists of America – San Diego, NAACP – San Diego, Protest our Community Foundation, the Racial Justice Coalition, Activist San Diego, the San Diego Democrats for Environmental Action, the Sierra Club – San Diego, La Jolla Democratic Club, and the Citizens Franchise Alliance, as well as unaffiliated residents who want a public utility for our city.
+Members include the Sunrise Movement – San Diego, NAACP – San Diego, Protect Our Communities Foundation, the Racial Justice Coalition, Activist San Diego, the San Diego Democrats for Environmental Action, the Sierra Club – San Diego, La Jolla Democratic Club, and the Citizens Franchise Alliance, as well as unaffiliated residents who want a public utility for our city.